Frequently Asked Questions

 Our walks are graded as moderate walks.
 Besides volcanic craters and cones there are minimal hills in the Limestone Coast so most of the walks are relatively flat.
 Our walking pace is steady and designed to allow you to enjoy the diverse landscapes and the people you are walking with.
 There’s always time to stop take photos and savour the view.

-Taste of the Aussie Camino
+Aussie Camino

 Not very fit?
 As part of your preparation we recommend choosing a variety of training activities like yoga, pilates, cycling, swimming and plenty of walking.
 We can offer extra advice on how to build up to a 20km walk in the 6 months prior to your departure.